MetOffice/fab/Documentation/source/usage_patterns.rst

 Creating a new site and platform
 ---------------------------------
-To define a new site and platform, first create a directory with the name ``f"{site}_{platform}"`` in the directory in which the BAF base class is.
-In this directory, create a file called ``config.py``, which must define a class called ``Config``.
+To define a new site and platform, first create a directory with Fab base class is.
+In this directory, create a file called the name ``f"{site}_{platform}"`` in the directory in which the ``config.py``, which must define a class called ``Config``.

 In general, it is recommended that any new config should inherit